MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-manage.md

 If the application has permissions, then you can also enable the method before saving.
 Otherwise, you need to save the method in a disabled state, and enable after the application is granted consent.

 Once the method is enabled, all users in scope can choose the method for any MFA prompts.
-If the application from the provider doesn't have consent approved, then any authentications with the method fails.
+If the application from the provider doesn't have consent approved, then any sign-in with the method fails.

 If the application is deleted or no longer has permission, users see an error and sign-in fails.
 The method can't be used.
 <!---screenshot of error--->